continuedev/amplified.dev/index.md

 Situations and environments vary so much that developers are going to need figure out how to balance speed, quality, cost, and other constraints when automating part of their job.
 To do this, they need to be able to know about the models they are using and have choice over when, where, and how to use them.

 The state-of-the-art is moving so fast that even models released six months ago can be outdated, so you don’t want to be locked into any particular vendor.
 You want to be able to constantly swap out and try different models.
-Empowering developers in this way will set them to use the specific model best suited to each task (e.g. autocomplete, chat, re-rank, embed, etc)
+Empowering developers in this way will set them up to use the specific model best suited to each task (e.g. autocomplete, chat, re-rank, embed, etc.)

 ### 3. Measure and improve system metrics

-Amplified developers need to understand how the AI software development system works and have the information to decide if their changes lead to better outcomes or not.
+Amplified developers need to understand how the AI software development system works and have the information to decide whether their changes lead to better outcomes.

 **Actions to take now**